thetisproject/thetis/examples/headland_inversion/README.md

 make invert CASE=NodalFreedom
 ```

 The inversion problem is currently run from a `Makefile`.
-User arguments are specified here i.e. fields to optimise and
+User arguments are specified here i.e. fields to optimise
-then the Makefile runs the scripts with the inputs provided.
+(just Manning for this example) and then the Makefile runs the scripts with the inputs provided.

 The solver object is set up using `construct_solver` and then initial values for each field (in this case we only
 optimise for bed friction) are specified.
 The station manager, `StationObservationManager` , is then defined, which is